ctsstc/typio-form-recovery-reboot/README.md

 # Changelog

+### Version 4.0.0 (16th February, 2023)
+- Note: the project is now building and loads without errors in Chrome, but does not look great yet.
+Maybe the sass compiler is not wired up properly, or the new Vue router, or both!
+- Updated: the manifest from v2 to v3 since that's also deprecated in January 2023.
+  - Switched to background service workers.
+  - Fix: `chrome.extension.getURL` deprecation.
+- Updated: all the dependencies I could
+    - Vulnerabilities down to 0 🎉
+    - Vue 2 -> 3
+- Removed: `strip-loader` it's been deprecated for a while.
+- Added: `TerserPlugin` since `UglifyJsPlugin` is deprecated as well, and it allows for us to remove `consoles` in production like `strip-loader` did.
+- Removed: `node-sass` it's old, deprecated, and is a pain to try and build.
+- Added: `.gitkeep` for `dist/html` to allow building with a fresh repo -- the quick and dirty fix rather than doing it programmatically.
+- Added: npm script: `build:prod` so we can check the build without the other parts getting in the way.
+- Fix: spelling in `KeyboardShortcutsPartial`.
+- Fix: Chrome source mapping.
+- Fix: issue where context menus were trying to be created twice.

 ### Version 3.2.5 (16th February, 2023)
 - Fix: `Uncaught TypeError: Cannot read properties of undefined (reading '0')`.
 In Chrome v109 (Jan.
 2023 Release) `event.path` was deprecated and replaced with `event.composedPath()`.
 This fixes that across the codebase by utilizing a new `getEventTarget` helper function to centralize the fix.